cugos/cugos.github.com/2023-spring-fling/index.md

     speaker: All participants
     room: Gallery outside of Bezos (G04 on first floor)
     bio: |
-        Eat pizza, meet old and new friends, or join a birds of a feather session.
+        Eat pizza, meet old and new friends, or join a birds of a feather (BOF) session.
  -

     type: Talk